stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/8-rbac.md

 - Completion of Lab 7: Network Policies
 - Basic understanding of Kubernetes resources and the Kubernetes API
+- Execute `cd ../008-rbac` to navigate to this lab directory

 ## Lab Environment Validation